dijiagberien/Academic-Website/content/home/experience.md

     date_start: '2018-06-01'
     date_end: '2018-12-31'
     description: |2-
-        Responsibilities:

-        * Performed analysis of ecological and hydrological data
-        * Development of tools to automate standard deliverables (figures, tables, summaries, etc).
-        * Performed analysis to facilitate commissioning of hydroelectric facilities
+        * Analysis of ecological and hydrological data to facilitate commissioning of hydroelectric facilities, and additionally, development of summary reports.

   - title: Research Assistant
     company: Carleton University, Dept of Environmental Science